ShanghaiTech-IMPACT/shanghaitech-impact.github.io/join-us.md

 <div class="join-us-container">
     <div class="intro">
         <h2>Thank you for your interest in IMPACT Lab</h2>
-        <p>We've compiled some frequently asked questions to help you learn more about us and our research opportunities.</p>
+        <p>Here are some frequently asked questions to help you learn more about us and our research opportunities.</p>
     </div>
     <div class="faq">
         <h3>Q: What kind of members is IMPACT Lab looking for?</h3>
-        <p>A: We seek self-motivated students with a strong coding foundation and a genuine interest in our research areas.
-Passion for innovation and a willingness to tackle challenging problems are key qualities we value.</p>
+        <p>A: We are looking for self-motivated students with a decent coding foundation and an interest in our research.</p>
     </div>
     <div class="faq">
         <h3>Q: I didn't major in a BME-related field during my undergraduate studies.
 Can I join the IMPACT Lab?</h3>
         <p>A: Absolutely!
 We embrace diversity and welcome students from various academic backgrounds.
-Our current members come from diverse fields, including Computer Science, Biomedical Engineering, Industrial Engineering, and Communication Engineering.
-We believe that diverse perspectives foster innovation and creativity in our research.</p>
+Our current members come from diverse fields, including Computer Science, Biomedical Engineering, Information Engineering, and Communication Engineering.
+We believe that diverse perspectives encourage innovation and creativity in our research.</p>
     </div>
     <div class="faq">
         <h3>Q: Can students without research experience join IMPACT Lab?</h3>